Licensing Photos: A Guide for Content Creators

 Upload Your Photo

 Upload your content to TikBox.
-You can do so either using bulk or individual asset upload.
-TikBox will add labels to each, as well as creating templates you’d like to use for metatags.
+You can do so using bulk or individual asset upload.
+TikBox makes licensing photos easier by labelling each asset and helping you create metadata templates.

 Select Licensing Terms